Javier Cremades: Publications

 Cremades is the author and coordinator of academic publications in public law (mainly on freedom of expression and information) and in private law, particularly on corporate law.
 He has also been a regular columnist in several media (El País, El Mundo, ABC, Expansión, Diario 16, El Tiempo, CNN...)

-Among his publications, those related to the digital irruption stand out: El Paraíso digital (Plaza y Janés, 2001) and Micropoder: La fuerza del ciudadano en la era digital (Espasa Calpe, 2007).
+Among his most recent works is the essay Sobre el Imperio de la Ley (Galaxia Gutenberg, 2025) —with a foreword by Justice of the Supreme Court of the United States (1994–2022) Stephen Breyer and an epilogue by Stephan Harbarth, President of the Federal Constitutional Court of Germany since 2020—, in which he reflects on the Rule of Law as a guarantee of freedom against the threats of force and populism (El Mundo, La Razón, Confilegal, Law&Trends).
+Additionally, his publications related to the digital irruption stand out, such as El Paraíso digital (Plaza y Janés, 2001) and Micropoder: La fuerza del ciudadano en la era digital (Espasa-Calpe, 2007).
 Among the publications with several authors stand out: E-lawyer with Enric Badia (La Ley-Actualidad, 2007); Régimen jurídico de internet (Wolters Kluwer 2001), developed with Miguel Fernández Ordoñez and Rafael Illescas and El planeta internet (Arguval, 2002) with Marian Carnicer and Santiago Rodríguez Bajón.

 His doctoral expertise in terms of freedom of expression led him to publish, among others: Los límites de la libertad de expresión en el ordenamiento jurídico español, "The limits of freedom of expression in the Spanish legal system" (La Ley-Actualidad, 1995) and Derecho de las telecomunicaciones "Telecommunications Law" (La Ley-Actualidad, 2002) and with Pablo Mayor La liberalización de las telecomunicaciones en un mundo global "Telecommunications liberalization in a global world" (Wolters Kluwer/Ministerio de Fomento, 1999).
 His interests have also covered relations with China: China y sus libertades, un dilema para el siglo XXI, "China and its freedoms, a dilemma for the 21st century" (Espasa Calpe, 2008) and the energy sector: La energía secuestrada, "Hijacked energy" (Pearson Editores, 2013).